jigsaw273/HCI-Website/README.md

 #### To view, just download as a zip file and open the index.html file in a browser.

-I created this website in 2020 as a digital tech project.
+I created this website in 2021 as a passion project.
 It used HTML/CSS and Javascript This website is gives an overview of HCI concepts which we had to learn for our Level 1 Digital Tech exam, and I found that at the time there weren't any great resources especially for testing your knowledge so I created this website.